Identifying possible candidates

 Advertising public sector board positions

-If the vacancy is advertised, it may include advice that to assist with assessing the suitability of candidates, shortlisted applicants may be subject to background checks.
-Candidates should be asked to authorise such inquiries.
+If the vacancy is advertised, it should include a statement, to assist with assessing the suitability of candidates, shortlisted applicants may be subject to background checks and national security screening.
+Candidates should be asked to authorise background checks.
+Authorisation is not required for national security screening.
 To assist their candidacy, nominees should ensure their CVs are up-to-date and accurate.

 Privacy principles are a legal requirement.
-Advertisements should include or provide a link to your agency’s Privacy Statement.
+Advertisements should include or provide a link to your agency’s and AppointNet’s Privacy Statement.
 Effective appointment practices will address the privacy considerations detailed in Privacy principles.

 Diverse candidates